George Sifakis: Government career

 On September 15, 2017, Politico reported that Presidential Personnel Director John DeStefano would temporarily serve as interim Director of the Office of Public Liaison when Sifakis returned to the private sector at the end of the month.

+Sifakis is a partner at Capitol Counsel.
+He is a candidate for a 2025 US Presidential Lifetime Achievement Award for his national service.